ad-pro/rebar3-rsync-deps-plugin/README.md

 This plugin us rsync to control dependencies.

-To optimize work it tryes to calculate md5 sum of the folder content.
+To optimize work it try to calculate md5 sum of the folder content.
 Following bash command is used:

 ```
   `find <Dir> -type f -exec md5sum {} + | sort | md5sum`
 ```
+If this failed,  the UUID is used to generate reference (this could be helpful under Win platform).

 Plugin inspired by: https://github.com/kellymclaughlin/rebar3-tidy-deps-plugin